 Example 2

-Let's see a simple example to erase the element of multiset from lower bound to upper bound:
+Let's explore a basic illustration of removing the element in a multiset from the lower bound to the upper bound:

 #include <iostream>